 This machine is intended for surface thickness planing of natural, solid woods.
 The permissible workpiece dimensions must be observed (see Technical Specification).
-Any other use not as specified, including modification of the machine or use of parts not tested and approved by the equipment manufacturer can cause unforeseen damage and invalidate the warranty.
+Any other use not as specified, including modification of the machine or use of parts not tested and approved by the equipment manufacturer can cause unforeseen damage.